miacias/multiple-choice-coding-quiz/README.md

  I am working through a series of weekly projects and hope to return to this one, though I may not have the time to come back to this project.
 Here are some of the desired features I would like to add in the future in no particular order:

 - Upon clicking a quiz answer button, pausing the game timer briefly to provide the user with feedback (congratulations upon correct response and correction upon incorrect response).
-After the pause, resuming the game timer's countdown
+After the pause, resuming the game timer's countdown.
+[Possible resource.](https://stackoverflow.com/questions/3969475/javascript-pause-settimeout)
 - Protection from a fail case that currently allows user to input initials multiple times after only playing the game once
 - Visual animations between page view changes or question changes
+- A randomizer function that presents questions in a different order each time the game is played.
+This function would contain or reference the question bank so that the questions are locally scoped instead of globally scoped.
+A variable currentQuestion would be able to handle each question.
+Correct responses would be removed from the questionBank pool via .splice, else incorrect responses would elicit no changes to the array of questions.
+- A randomizer function that orders responses on-screen for the viewer each time a question is accessed.
+- A counter that prints out the current number question to the HTML that counts ++ to show the user how many questions they have answered.
+(Care must be taken so the number question from its location in the array of questions is not shown.
+This counter must count on its own in the event that questions are presented randomly.)

 ## Credits